joe-vettek/Ecliptic-Seasons/Get_Started_EN.md

-# Ecliptic Seasons

-“节气”是Minecraft的一个中国风模组，关于四季。

-Ecliptic Seasons is a Chinese mod about seasons and weather.

-### LICENSE
-*   For code: BSD-3
-*   For resources: CC BY-NC-SA 4.0
-*   Please do not port arbitrarily, communication can make the community better, and please respect our work.

 ## 1.What is Ecliptic Seasons?

 As the name suggests, this mod brings a new seasonal experience to Minecraft, also known as "Solar Terms."